generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 	- Made UnitofWork default to IsolationLevel.RepeatableRead instead of IsolationLevel.Serializable (0.3.15)
 	- Made all repository methods be virtual so the can be overriden.
 (0.3.15)
 - 0.4.x (In Progres)
+	- Make plan IEntity queries use pure dapper but maybe use FastCRUD SQL builder?
+(0.4.0)
+    - Add dictionaries to minimise reflections.
+(0.4.0)
+	- Split nuspec up so Dapper and FastDapper are not resolved with Session, UnitOfWork, etc. (0.4.0)
+- 0.5.x (Future)
 	- Add where and parameter paramateres into uow and session  extensions.
 And expand Repository.
 (In Progress)
-    - Make plan IEntity queries use pure dapper but maybe use FastCRUD SQL builder?
-(In Progress)
-    - Add dictionaries to minimise reflections.
-(In Progress)
-- 0.5.x (Future)
     - Add FastCRUD bulk methods with tests to repo.
 - 0.6.x (Future)
-    - Split nuspec up so Dapper and FastDapper are not resolved with Session, UnitOfWork, etc.